 - Taking the time to figure this out is valuable time that you may have needed to invest in other aspects of your business.
 Until your buyer persona is figured out, you’re not getting the consistent sales you need.

 But how can you customize the language to fit what your ideal customer is looking for?
 How can you maximize SEO to make your product descriptions appear in the searches they would use?
-You could try and do this yourself, but again, time is at a premium as a business owner.
-You could bring on a freelancer, but you have to test the waters and figure out how many people you need to roll out a content strategy.
+You could try and do this yourself, but time is at a premium as a business owner.
+You could bring on a freelancer, but you must test the waters and figure out how many people you need to roll out a content strategy.

 - Proven writers who have the expertise to create copy that will convert sales.